Best Underlay For Stairs

 Noise Reduction

 Stairs, on account of the concentrated weight being pressed on them, can sometimes be noisy.
-This leads a lot of our clients to opt for an underlay that boasts high levels of sound reduction.
+This leads a lot of clients to opt for an underlay that boasts high levels of sound reduction.
 PU foam and crumb rubber underlay both excel at this, as well as combination underlays (rubber and felt underlay combined).

 Stair and underlay material combo